Featured On-Demand Webinar: Accelerate Software Compliance With AI Watch Now >>

 In modern Agile DevOps software development cycles, coding and testing are integrated tightly into one continuous loop.
 Unfortunately, this means testers and developers have to whip up the data they need without compromising data integrity and security.
-Such needs are universal to all industries but are particularly useful in instances where real data is scarce and testers need to mask it before using it.

 Of course, but at what cost?
 Migrating and masking production data to lower environments is a time-intensive process, even with automation, and introduces the risk of sensitive data exposure when there is user error.
-For many organizations, this is something developers and testers live with on a daily basis.
-Parasoft’s approach to test data ensures you get the data variability you need, at the speed you expect, without any of the risks.

 To capture test data, you use message proxies to monitor and record transactions through your integrated systems.
 Parasoft understands the data model of the captured data that lets you manage, mask, extend, subset, and reset as needed.
-Parasoft makes this easy with a lightweight, friendly-to-use web interface.